K-S-K/RPIDBClock/README.md

 ### Technical Results

 Built to explore how expressive and maintainable .NET can be in automation and embedded scenarios, RPIDBClock demonstrates:
-- Reliable real-time timekeeping using a DS3231 RTC module
+- Reliable real-time timekeeping using a DS3231 RTC module.
-- Elegant hardware interaction via I2C (LCD and RTC)
+- Elegant hardware interaction via I2C (LCD and RTC).
-- Clean architecture with dependency injection, testability, and remote debugging
+- Clean architecture with dependency injection, testability, and remote debugging.
-- Headless deployment workflows with simple bash scripts  ￼
+- Headless deployment workflows with simple bash scripts.

-The RPI has a headless Debian installation and the .NET SDK v8.
-In the production, it is possible to install Runtime instead of SDK, but as I wanted to experiment with remote debugging, SDK was installed.

 The application can be built on the developer machine, deployed to the RPI via SSH, and executed as a service.
 For this purpose, the set of bash scripts was developed inside the project.

+### Future Development Directions
+- Add a WEB UI for configuring.
+- Add PWM brightness control.
+- Find out how to reliably integrate with the actual live train schedule with train delays.
+- Add an infra-red human presence detector to turn off the display backlight when nobody is there to see it.

 When the application is executed, it updates the RTC's time from an NTP server (if the network is available), then periodically retrieves the RTC's time.
 It has a hardcoded schedule of the trains I need to monitor for the commute, and displays the closest trains I can reach from my workplace.
-Yes, that's a shame to have it hardcoded, but I have limited resources for hobby projects.
-So I limited it by filtering one of the DB-scheduling service responses.
+Yes, that's a shame to have it hardcoded.
+Currently, I limited it by filtering one of the DB-scheduling service responses.
 Maybe later I'll make it updateable on its own, but not right now, because the average time for a tram commute is shorter than for a train commute, so I don't use it since I changed my commute path.

 The project's architecture uses Dependency Injection.
 It allows me to experiment with different configurations and to use stubs for some classes to play with others in unit tests, which I added to the project to protect already implemented logic from corruption during refactoring and optimization activities.